gee-community/qgis-earthengine-plugin/CONTRIBUTING.md

 1. Update the version number in the `metadata.txt` file and any other relevant locations.
 2. Update the `CHANGELOG.md` file with a summary of changes since the last release.
 3. Tag the release
-4. Build the plugin package for distribution verifying the `ext_libs` doesn't contain dev dependencies: `paver package`
+4. Build the plugin package for distribution, verifying the `ext_libs` don't contain dev dependencies: `paver package`
 5. Uploading the new release version to the QGIS Plugin Manager, ensuring metadata and version compatibility are correctly set in the `metadata.txt` file.
-Currently this step must be taken by maintainers (@gena or @zacdezgeo).
+Currently, maintainers (@gena or @zacdezgeo) must take this step.
+If it is a new version, QGIS maintainers must review and approve the upload, which can take several days.
 6. Announce the release in the repository’s Releases with the ZIP of the plugin section.

+> Releases on GitHub can be incremented by 0.0.0.X while the releases on the QGIS plugin repository are incremented by 0.0.X.
+We can publish release on GitHub and update the underlying ZIP on the plugin repository release as long as it is still an experimental version.
+This enables us to release more frequently without waiting on QGIS maintainers approval.

 Thank you for contributing to the QGIS Earth Engine Plugin!